-At Laurelhurst Family Dentistry, we love to celebrate the holidays with vigor!
-Dr. Wilma Shen DDS would love to share some unique ways of celebrating Thanksgiving from beyond the Seattle, WA area to the national level!
+At Laurelhurst Family Dentistry, we love to celebrate the holidays with vigor! our doctor would love to share some unique ways of celebrating Thanksgiving from beyond the Seattle, WA area to the national level!

 When Americans sit down to dinner on the last Thursday of November, the day that Abraham Lincoln designated as the day on which Thanksgiving would be celebrated, they do so thinking that the first Thanksgiving feast was held at Plymouth in 1621.
 According to National Geographic, the Spanish explorer Francisco Vásquez Coronado and his men celebrated a feast of Thanksgiving in Texas in 1541, giving Texas the distinction of being the first place where Thanksgiving was celebrated.

 Different Types of Celebrations

 Native Americans had rituals around which they celebrated in hopes of ensuring a bountiful harvest.
 The Cherokees had a Green Corn Dance that they did for this very purpose.
 The Pilgrims (not to be confused with the Puritans,) rejected any type of public religious display.
 They held a three-day long non-religious Thanksgiving feast.
 Although they said grace, the focus of their celebration was on feasting, drinking alcohol (they did have beer,) and playing games.